Intense heat wave hits northern Europe | DW | 25.06.2019

-Record temperatures are predicted in northern Europe this week, with authorities in Germany and France on alert.
-Experts have said heat waves are on the increase worldwide, calling it further evidence of climate change.
+Record temperatures have begun in northern Europe this week, with authorities in Germany and France on alert.
+Experts have said heat waves are on the increase worldwide, further evidence of climate change.

-A searing heat wave has begun to spread across Europe, with Germany, France and Belgium likely to experience extreme temperatures in the coming days.
+A searing heat wave has begun to spread across Europe, with Germany, France and Belgium experiencing extreme temperatures that are set to continue in the coming days.

 Fire fighters braced for busy week

-Climate researcher Andreas Marx cautioned against over dramatizing Germany's current heatwave, which can not be compared with last year's drought.
-"2018 was an extreme event, and extreme events are very rare, especially in successive years," he told German public TV channel ZDF.
+Climate researcher Andreas Marx has said that the lack of rain in much of the country, particularly in the north and east of the country, the site of much of Germany's agriculture, could have disastrous consequences.

 Forest fires are of particular concern for authorities in Germany, particularly in the northeast.
-Local residents were asked to keep windows and doors closed in Lieberoser Heidi — southeast of Berlin — while emergency service deal with a fire which broke out on Monday and spread to an area about the size of 140 football fields.
-It is expected to take a few days to put out, reported public service broadcaster Rundfunk Berlin-Brandenburg (rbb).
+Local residents were asked to keep windows and doors closed in Lieberoser Heidi — southeast of Berlin — while emergency services deal with a fire which broke out on Monday and spread to an area of about 10 hectares (25 acres), the size of 140 soccer pitches.
+It is expected to take a few days to put out, reported Berlin public broadcaster Rundfunk Berlin-Brandenburg.

-Services in Brandenburg, which surrounds Berlin, are expecting a busy week ahead.

-Meanwhile, French national weather agency Meteo-France predicted the hot weather could produce temperatures of up to 40 degrees Celsius (104 Fahrenheit), while German agencies suggested the heat would break records.
+Meanwhile, French national weather agency Meteo-France predicted that the hot weather could produce temperatures of up to 40 degrees Celsius (104 Fahrenheit), while German agencies suggested the heat may break records.

 "It's unprecedented because it's hitting so early, in June.
 We haven't seen this since 1947," said Emmanuel Demael from the French meteorological agency on Monday.